tstriker/akai-apc-mini-mk2/README.md

 This is especially useful if you are using hot-reload in your project, as otherwise the event listeners will just keep piling up.

 # Reading dial/slider states and toggling the LEDs

 Note: There doesn't seem to be any way to find out the initial state of the knobs when you connect to it.
-Luckily, that's what the "Send All" hardware button is there for - once connected, hit Send All, and the midimix will send an event per knob, and the library will have their state, too.
-Alternatively, the state for individual controls will be set when you physically poke them.

 With the caveat above in mind, to get the dial state, simply go `midi.c1` and so on.

 All the buttons, with the exception of "Send All" and "Solo" have an LED that you can turn on.
 Simply set the value to true/false accordingly to the button: `midi.bank_left = true`.

 # Events

 Use midi instance's `addEventListener(eventType, callback)` and `removeEventListener(eventType, callback)` to subscribe to the events.
 Events:

-* `cc` - fired on slider/dial turn.
+-   `cc` - fired on slider/dial turn.
 The event data is `{code, keyCode, val, prevVal}`
-* `keydown` / `keyup` - fired when any of the buttons are pressed and released (with the exception of "send all").
+-   `noteon` / `noteoff` - fired when any of the buttons are pressed and released.
-   The event data is `{key, code, keyCode}`, where key is the symbolic name, code is the hardware code, and keyCode is key again, but in PascalCase.
-The event data is intentionally set so that you can have single handler for, both, midi, and the keyboard.

-# Licence & Thanks

-This code is licenced under the MIT license,  so you can do with it whatever you want for whatever purpose.
+-   `sysex` - when the device sends a sysex message, you can trigger one by pressing Shift+Drum on the APC Mk2.